chradden/Energent/README.md

 # ENERGENT
-Agent-Based Energy Intelligence for CHP Operations

-## ⚡ ENERGENT - german: KWK-AI Orchestrator

 **Intelligent Multi-Agent System for Optimizing Combined Heat and Power (CHP) Operation**

-KWK-AI Orchestrator is a modular, AI-powered system for economic optimization of CHP plants with thermal storage and auxiliary boilers.
+ENERGENT is a modular, AI-powered system for economic optimization of CHP plants with thermal storage and auxiliary boilers.
 It combines forecasting, optimization, and simulation in a transparent and responsible way – aligned with NGD’s AI strategy and GDPR requirements.

 ---

 ## 🚦 Architecture Overview

 Agent A ──→ Heat Demand Forecast

 Agent B ──→ Electricity Price Forecast

 Agent C ──→ Optimization Engine (LP/MILP or RL)

 Agent D ──→ Simulation Environment (Digital Twin)

 ↓

 Streamlit Dashboard